Skip Navigation Link Nationwide Auto Insurance - On Your Side

 • Don’t splice equipment cords to repair damage or to extend the original length.

-• Lock out or tag all electrical equipment or lines while they are being serviced, maintained, or adjusted
+• Lock out or tag all electrical equipment or lines while they are being serviced, maintained or adjusted.

-• Inspect all electrical appliances, such as vacuum cleaners, to ensure they are properly grounded.
+• Inspect all electrical appliances, such as vacuum cleaners, to ensure they’re properly grounded.
 Cords that are frayed or damaged should be removed and replaced immediately, not spliced or taped.
+Shut down main power source when replacing fuses.

-Safeguards to install
+Safeguards to install on electrical equipment

 • Write the purpose of each circuit breaker, fuse, or switch on the panel board.